Quickly go to a directory

 These scripts are not in my scripts repository because there are not independent enough.
 Each script is not useful by itself and you need to adapt how they link yourself.

-Why not use locate?
+Why not use locate

-By studying my solution you may think that the command locate is a better alternative.
+By studying my solution you may think that the command locate

-The command locate is used to find system directories and not directories which are inside the home directory.
-Without spending a lot of time of configuration, using locate cannot achieve what we are trying to do here.
+is used to find system directories and not directories which are inside the home directory.
+Without spending a lot of time of configuration, using locate

 Displaying the directories

-My script display-home-directories displays all the visible directories and subdirectories present in the home directory.
+displays all the visible directories and subdirectories present in the home directory.
 I also want to exclude some directories, for that I put in a configuration file regular expressions corresponding to the paths to exclude.

 #!/bin/sh